sebastianspicker/phyphox-arduino-classroom-kit/arduino/phyphox_ble_sense/README.md

 ## Behaviour on failure

 If `BLE.begin()` fails in `setup()`, the sketch blocks in an infinite loop with no LED or Serial output.
 Ensure the board supports BLE and that no other sketch is holding the radio; power-cycle and re-flash if the device does not advertise.

+If a selected sensor is unavailable or has no fresh sample, the corresponding active channels are sent as `NaN` so phyphox can distinguish missing data from a real zero.